 Where Wicker Fits In Craftsman Settings

 Purists define Craftsman furniture as those pieces designed only by Gustav Stickley.
-However, the blurry lines among Arts and Crafts, Bungalow, Craftsman, Mission and all other mimicking styles allow plenty of opportunities to bring wicker furnishings into a sunroom and other living spaces or bedrooms.
+However, the blurry lines among Arts and Crafts, Bungalow, Craftsman, Mission and all other mimicking styles allow plenty of opportunities to bring wicker furniture into a sunroom and other living spaces or bedrooms.
 Dining areas can include high, straight-backed woven chairs with squared seats and cane legs.
 Handcrafted seating with vertical spindle insets is also appropriate.

 Open latticework found in Bar Harbor and Cape Cod style furniture is a bit more elaborate, but would be a nice touch among more staid Craftsman furnishings.
-Set aside in a reading corner, chairs would make excellent single or conversation groupings while a simply woven chaise lounge is welcome anywhere.
+Set aside in a reading corner, indoor wicker chairs make excellent single or conversation groupings while a simply woven chaise lounge is welcome anywhere.
 Cushion choices can still integrate some colors and patterns if they remain subtle.
 For a less invasive touch of wicker, lamps with woven bases are accessories that pair well with wood furnishings.

 Whether designing for a bungalow or a larger space, Craftsman retains a distinctive place in history that makes it a beloved choice for many of today’s interiors.